rob4abcba/MWS-Walkthrough-RL/README.md

 # mws-walkthrough
-A walkthrough of the Udacity Mobile Web Specialist (MWS) Nanodegree Restaurant Reviews Projects (Phases 1, 2, and 3)
+This is a walkthrough of the Udacity Mobile Web Specialist (MWS) Nanodegree Restaurant Reviews Projects (Phases 1, 2, and 3)

 This walkthrough only covers part of the project.

-It's worth noting that there is not enough code for the whole project to be completed.
+There is not enough code for the whole project to be completed.
 The following has to be completed by you:

 * Styling and fixing GUI issues on your app
 * Implement image lazy loading